Non-trivial bundles and Algebraic Classical Field Theory: Structure of the space of microcausal functionals

-where $\textsf{Re}$ and $\textsf{Im}$ denote the real and imaginary parts of complex elements.
-Since $\psi$ is smooth the only contribution to the wavefront set of the composition is the product of functional derivative in the above sum, for which Theorem 8.2.9 in \cite{hormanderI} gives
+where $J_1, \ldots , J_n$ denotes a partition of $\{1,\ldots,k\}$ into $n$ subsets and $z\in \mathbb R^n$.
+Since $\psi$ is smooth, the only contribution to the wavefront set of the composition is the product of functional derivatives in the above sum for which, \cite[Theorem 8.2.9]{hormanderI}, gives